angular/angular-phonecat/README.md

 ### step-5

-- Replac the in-memory dataset with data loaded from the server (in the form of static `phones.json` file).
+- Replace the in-memory dataset with data loaded from the server (in the form of static `phones.json` file).
   - The `phones.json` file is loaded using the `$http` service.
 - Demonstrate the use of [services][service] and [dependency injection][DI].